Skip to main content

 XML-RPC is a Remote Procedure Call method that uses XML over HTTP.
 WordPress is configured to use an XML-RPC interface out of the box that enables other websites or apps to interact with your site.
 XML-RPC requires valid XML to be sent via HTTP posts, but leaving it enabled is a potential security risk because it can be used for SQL injection attacks, Server Side Forgery, and other malicious activities.
+This article shows how to disable XML-RPC in WordPress using the A2 Optimized for WordPress plugin.

 Disabling XML-RPC